 Counseling Degrees & Licenses in Iowa

-Mental health professionals entering the Iowa workforce in the coming years are likely to find ample opportunities to contribute to strengthening the state’s mental health system.
-The Iowa mental health care system has been beset with significant issues in recent years.
 Prominent concerns include a very low number of available psychiatric treatment beds per capita, a statewide shortage of psychiatrists and other licensed professionals, a meager network of community treatment options, and a redirection of many untreated individuals into the law enforcement system that ultimately saturates this system and does little to fulfill their mental health treatment needs.
-Money, or lack thereof, also tends to further exacerbate these issues.
+According to the National Alliance of Mental Illness Iowa, the state ranks as 47th in psychiatrists, 44th in mental health workforce availability, and 51st (including the District of Columbia) for ratio of state psychiatric beds to residents.
+Money, or lack thereof, also tends to exacerbate these issues further.

 The issue of funding is partially connected to certificate of need laws.
 Iowa is among the majority of states with such laws.
 This type of law, originally justified as likely to control costs, instead can stifle market competition and thereby drive up costs while lowering the quality of available care.
 The medical monopolies that more easily develop in response to this law price the poor and vulnerable out of the market for anything other than woefully inadequate care.

-Iowa will continue to need newly trained mental health care professionals not just to resolve its workforce shortage but also to address the substantial mental health impacts of the Covid pandemic.
+Iowa will continue to need newly trained mental healthcare professionals not just to resolve its workforce shortage but also to address the substantial mental health impacts of the Covid pandemic.

 Read on to discover how to join various counseling careers in Iowa, including detailed information about academic programs and licensing.